Aricele: Aricele. But my friends call me Sheila.

 Viking: This is Olaf.
 And this is Olaf.
 And this is Olaf.
 This is Olaf, Olaf, Olaf, Olaf, and um...Olaf: Olaf.Viking: Olaf.Squidward: So, let me guess.
 Your name must be...Viking: That's right.
 Gordon.

 - Project Steve is a list of scientists who believe in evolution, all of whom are named Steve (or a variant thereof) in honour of Stephen Jay Gould.
+It was a tongue-in-cheek Self-Imposed Challenge for the project to demonstrate the sheer overwhelming majority of scientists in favor of evolution rather than against it, as it surpassed the number of signatories of the creationist list (which had no such limitation) that prompted the project in the first place.

 - Boxer George Foreman's boys all share their dad's first name.